rameshelamathi/fof/UPGRADE NOTES.md

 # FOF 3.6.0

+## Minimum PHP and Joomla version requirements

+FOF 3.6.0 requires Joomla 3.9 or later, including 4.0.
+Moreover, it requires PHP 7.1 or later.

+These changes were necessary for creating a framework that will be able to work with Joomla 3.10 and 4.0 when both stable versions are released in mid- to late-2020.

 ## Removal of XML forms

 One of the major changes in FOF 3.6 is the removal of the Form package, a.k.a.
 XML forms.
 When we first introduced this